 No one knows the University better than you, so your opinions about being a student at Loughborough are really important.

-The feedback you give will also help to shape the University and the student experience, for students who are already here.
-The 2017 NSS will run from 6 February to 30 April.
+The feedback you give will also help to shape the University and the student experience for students who are already here.
+The 2024 NSS will run until 30 April, 2024.

-It takes around 5 minutes to complete and we recommend you do the survey early as Ipsos MORI – an independent market research company, who manage the survey – will continue to remind you until you’ve completed it.
+It takes around five minutes to complete and we recommend you do the survey early as Ipsos MORI – an independent market research company who manage the survey – will continue to remind you until you’ve completed it.